tus/tus-resumable-upload-protocol/protocol.md

 * `[Upload-Offset]` MUST be replaced with the value of the request's `Upload-Offset` header, if the request includes this header (e.g. for `PATCH` requests).
 If the request does not include the `Upload-Offset` header, it MUST be replaced with the character `#`.
-* `[Uploaf-Secret]` MUST be replaced with the value of the `Upload-Secret` header from the `POST` request that created the upload resource.
+* `[Upload-Secret]` MUST be replaced with the value of the `Upload-Secret` header from the `POST` request that created the upload resource.

 The input of the hash algorithm (denoted by `Hash` in the above formula) MUST be encoded as an ASCII string.
-Its output MUST be Base64 encoded.
+The raw output of the hash algorithm MUST then be Base64 encoded.

 For requests that reference multiple upload resources (e.g. when using the [Concatenation](#concatenation) extension), the `Upload-Challenge` is computed by concatenating the `Upload-Challenge`s of the individual upload resources for the request in the